Aleph Zadik Aleph: National organization

-AZA enjoyed a long and prosperous relationship with B'nai B'rith, and countless youth leaders in AZA went on to hold leadership roles in B'nai B'rith as adults.
-B'nai B'rith lodges often adopted AZA chapters, collaborated on joint programming and served in an advisory capacity.
-AZA was eventually combined with the B'nai B'rith Girls (BBG) into what would become known as the B'nai B'rith Youth Organization (BBYO).
-As the male wing of BBYO, AZA continued to maintain its unique character, traditions and rituals, even though it was administered jointly with BBG under the BBYO umbrella.

-BBYO split from B'nai B'rith in 2002 and was re-formed as an independent non-profit organization.

-Contrary to popular belief, AZA was not founded in a form of protest against Greek fraternities.
-Rather, conversations with the founding members years later revealed that the organization's name was chosen specifically in an attempt to mimic Greek fraternities—not to protest them.

-Traditions

-AZA logo
+In 1940, AZA had 21,152 members, 417 chapters, and 9,875.
+Chapters were located in Bulgaria, Palestine, Syria, and the United States.
+In 1974, AZA was at its height with 40,000 members.
+Membership had declined to 15,000 in 2005.

+Symbols and traditions

+The letters Aleph Zadik Aleph and stands for Ahava (fraternal love), Tzedakah (benevolence), and Ahdoot (harmony).
+The letters were also the same as those of Alpha Zeta Alpha, a local fraternity in Omaha that banned Jewish members at the time.
+Its motto is "More Jewish Teens, More Meaningful Jewish Experiences" The fraternity's color is blue, symbolizing loyalty, trust, and wisdom.

 The AZA logo is a menorah, a seven-branched candelabrum, which is one of the central symbols of Judaism.
 The menorah has a hexagonal shape in its center, with each side of the hexagon and the base of the menorah containing one of the 7 Cardinal Principles.
 In the center of the hexagon is a Magen david (Star of David), and inside it are the Hebrew letters Aleph Zadik Aleph.

-Password

-The password "Ami" to enter an AZA meeting is now widely known and is used for ceremonial and traditional purposes only.
+The password "Ami" (My People) to enter an AZA meeting is now widely known and is used for ceremonial and traditional purposes only.

-Aleph pin

 When members ("Alephs") are inducted into the organization, they receive a pin containing the AZA logo.
-This pin is to be worn at all AZA functions (including meetings, programs and conventions) as a way of visually displaying ones membership in the organization.
+This pin is to be worn at all AZA functions (including meetings, programs, and conventions) as a way of visually displaying one's membership in the organization.
 It is supposed to be worn on one's shirt, over the heart, to symbolize that the principles (which are inscribed on the AZA logo on the pin) are being kept close to one's heart.
 Aleph Pins are never to be worn straight, to represent that "no Aleph is perfect."